 Distances are calculated in a straight line and may not reflect actual travel distance.

-The cottage stands within the conservation area close to the heart of the very pretty and unspoilt village of Selborne with views from the rear to The Hanger.
 The active village of Selborne stands amidst fine Hampshire countryside with a public house, shops, church and primary school.
-The village is also renowned for its association with Gilbert White, the 18th century naturalist and is surrounded by scenery of outstanding natural beauty lying at the foot of a beech covered hanger.
-The larger centres of Liss and Alton collectively provide a range of facilities as well as mainline railway stations to London Waterloo.
+The village is also renowned for its association with Gilbert White, the 18th century naturalist and is surrounded by scenery of outstanding natural beauty within the South Downs National Park.
+The larger centres of Petersfield and Alton collectively provide a range of facilities as well as mainline railway stations to London Waterloo.
 In addition, the A3 can be accessed at Liss providing a route to London and the south coast.

 Contact branch for relevant Energy Performance Certificate